BelledonneCommunications/linphone-android/README.md

 6. Debug app.

+## Troubleshouting

+If you encounter the `couldn't find "libc++_shared.so` crash when the app starts, simply clean the project in Android Studio (under Build menu) and build again.

 ## Create an APK with a different package name

 Before the 4.1 release, there were a lot of files to edit to change the package name.